Don’t Get Sucked Into a Time Share Trap

 • Different prices to get a sale: Looking back, it’s amazing how much the prices kept getting lowered.
 It started from $30,000 then to $15,000 to $10,000 and finally we were offered a ‘deal’ for $5,000.

 We left the tour and claimed our Universal Studio passes.
-The rest of the vacation was great, we put the tickets to good use, and I learned more about time shares.
+The rest of the vacation was great and we put the tickets to good use.

 Stuck with a Timeshare, What Now?

-There are a few things you can do to maximize your sell price, such as:
+There are a few things you can do to maximize your sale price, such as:

 • Be prepared.
 Have all of your documents with you before you put up a listing.
 It does make a difference whether you have a right to use or a deeded ownership.